neophob/fw-honeypot/README.md

 ### Key Options:

-- `honeypot.port`: Port for the honeypot API server.
+- `honeypot.internalApiPort`: Port for the honeypot API server.
 - `honeypot.banDurationMs`: Duration in milliseconds for how long an IP stays on the blacklist.
 - `integrations`: Array of integration configurations.